 Lane Tracing Assist Maintenance Tips

-- LTA will deactivate if your hands aren’t on the wheel, emphasizing constant driver input.
+- LTA turns off if your hands leave the wheel, so constant driver input is required.

-- The system provides alerts to remind you to stay focused, reinforcing driver alertness.
+- The system sends alerts to prompt you to refocus when needed.

-Safe driving means being prepared to take control at any moment.
-So, keep your hands on the wheel, stay attentive, and enjoy the freedom that comes with responsible driving in your Toyota Camry.
+Safe driving means being ready to take over at any moment.
+Keep your hands on the wheel, stay attentive, and use LTA for what it’s designed for.

 Frequently Asked Questions